tenlevels/spruce/README.md

 ## INSTALL

-  - Short version is to format your SD card to FAT32 and extract the zip onto your card.
-There is a very detailed step by step install guide in the zip file done by sundowndersport located in the spruce folder.
+  - The short version is to format your SD card to FAT32 and extract the zip file onto your card.
+  - There is a very detailed step by step guide located in the spruce folder of the zip file done by Sundowndersport .
+It is also available on his Archive page here: https://archive.org/details/@sundownersport

 ### BIOS